 Li-Fraumeni Syndrome may be rare, but the families and individuals whose lives have been affected by LFS have been featured in local, national, and international media on many occasions.
-We will be sharing some of that media coverage throughout the month of March, Li-Fraumeni Syndrome Awareness Month.
+To mark Li-Fraumeni Syndrome Awareness Month in March, we are sharing some of that media coverage.
 If your LFS story has been featured in the media and you would like us to share it, please email email@example.com.
 This is part one:

 LFS: Multiple Cancers and Mounting Costs

 Family of eight needs help with mounting medical bills due to cancer diagnoses